Lois B. Hollis Center for Social Equity Invites Campus Community and General Public to Campus-Community Partnership Outreach Interest Meeting

 “Given our community’s historical and contemporary setting, we are a “critical” or “perfect” case to help create a model that can assist the nation in resolving this pressing need”, Dr. Adams-Cooper, director of the center.

-Based on the 400 Years of African-American History Commission Act, the Center seeks campus and community partners to host a community conversation to help identify and assess our community’s civic assets and capacity for creating the model.
+, the Center seeks campus and community partners to host a community conversation to help identify and assess our community’s civic assets and capacity for creating the model.

 The Center is submitting a 2018 Community Conversations Research Application Proposal to the Corporation for National & Community Service.
 The grant is to conduct participatory research where both the campus and community come together during community conversation events to examine our collective civic engagement efforts and combined ability to identify and address local issues.
 That type of information will help the Center's efforts of community building.

 Therefore, the Center is inviting the campus (i.e., students, faculty, staff, administrators, and alumni) and community groups (i.e., government, nonprofit, business, education, and religious organizations) to attend the interest meeting and learn about becoming a partner with us to host a community conversation event.